 - Conducting a readiness assessment to gauge the current state of the district’s policies, awareness and needs

 The model plan is the most recent step in a series of responses to a 2018 Pennsylvania School Safety Task Force Report.
 The report found that a necessary component of improving school safety includes enhancing social and emotional instruction.
 That should be done by addressing the impact of trauma and improving coping skills and resilience.
 Beginning last year and before the legislative mandate requiring trauma-informed education that came about through the latest state budget process, districts were permitted to apply for funding specifically for trauma-informed programming and support services under two separate grants administered by the commission on crime.

 Its model mirrors the ACEs, trauma-informed education, resiliency and restorative practices guidance Barley Snyder Education Practice Group attorneys have been presenting on since 2017.
-If you have any questions on tailoring the Model Trauma-Informed Approach Plan to your school’s unique needs, or on any other topic, please contact me or any member of the Barley Snyder Education Practice Group.
+If you have any questions on tailoring the Model Trauma-Informed Approach Plan to your school’s unique needs, or on any other topic, please contact any member of the Barley Snyder Education Practice Group.